vadimcn/codelldb/MANUAL.md

 - Standard library types: Vec, String, CString, OSString.

 To enable this feature, add `"sourceLanguages": ["rust"]` into your launch configuration.

-Note: There is a known incompatibility of debug info emitted by `rustc` and LLDB 3.8: you won't be able to step through code or inspect variables if you have this version.
-The workaround is to use either LLDB 3.7 or 3.9.
-On macOS, LLDB shipped with Xcode 8 is known to have this problem fixed.

 ![source](images/source.png)